UnityTech/npm/doc/cli/npm-install.md

 To install a package, npm uses the following algorithm:

-    load the existing node_modules tree from disk clone the tree
+    load the existing unity_packages tree from disk clone the tree
     fetch the package.json and assorted metadata and add it to the clone walk the clone and add any missing dependencies